 Polynomes can be in fraction form.
-Finding out the roots of this kinds of polynomes can be very tough with hand in calculus.
-In Matlab, you can do it in a very basic way with ‘residue()’ command.
-In here, we explained how to find the roots of fraction polynomials in Matlab with ‘residue()’ command, with a very basic example below.
+Finding out the roots of these kinds of polynomes can be very tough with hand in calculus.
+In Matlab®, you can do it in a very basic way with the ‘residue()’ command.
+Here, we explained how to find the roots of fraction polynomials in Matlab® with the ‘residue()’ command, with a very basic example below.

-There are two of cases to find fraction polynomial’s roots.
-First case is the situation that degree of numerator polynomial is lower than degree of denumerator.
-Second case is reverse situation of this.
+There are two cases to find fraction polynomial roots.
+The first case is the situation that the degree of numerator polynomial is lower than the degree of the denominator.
+The second case is the reverse situation of this.

-Case when degree of numerator polynomial is lower than denumerator polynomial;
+Case when degree of numerator polynomial is more under than denominator polynomial;

 In this case, the result will be in the form of; residual1/(x-root1) + residual2/(x-root2) + residual3/(x-root3)…

-As you see above, each residuals and roots are given at results as shown by red arrows above.
-From top to down, each numbers represent related residuals and roots in above from, from left to right.
+As you see above, each residual and roots are given at results as shown by red arrows above.
+From top to down, each number represents related residuals and roots in the above form, from left to right.
 For example, residual1 = -0.1404 + 0.6146i, root1 = 1.8111 + 0.7653i.
-Logic is same for other roots and residuals.
+Logic is the same for other roots and residuals.

-You need to understand the logic of definition of polynomials in Matlab.
-Numerator and denumerators of fraction polynomials are also polynomials, and these polynomials are represented by vectors named ‘numerator’ and ‘denumerator’ as in green box above.
-You can give other names such as ‘a’ and ‘b’ to these vectors in Matlab.
-For example ‘numerator’ vector respresents the polynomial of x^2+2x+3.
+You need to understand the logic of the definition of polynomials in Matlab®.
+Numerators and denominators of fraction polynomials are also polynomials, and these polynomials are represented by vectors named ‘numerator’ and ‘denumerator’ as above.
+You can give other names such as ‘a’ and ‘b’ to these vectors in Matlab®.
+For example, the ‘numerator’ vector represents the polynomial of x^2+2x+3.
 All the coefficients of this polynomial are at the ‘numerator’ vector from left to right.
-This logic is same for all polynomials that defined in Matlab.
+This logic is the same for all polynomials defined in Matlab.

-Use of ‘residue()’ command in Matlab is very easy.
-You need to define result variables like above such as ‘residuals’ and ‘roots’ into the brackets as shown by green arrows above.
+The use of the ‘residue()’ command in Matlab® is very easy.
+You need to define result variables like above such as ‘residuals’ and ‘roots’ into the brackets as shown above.
 You can give other names to these variables.
-You need to equlize that with residual() command, and you need to type the ‘numerator’ and ‘denumerator’ vectors into this command as shown in red box above.
+You need to equalize that with the residual() command, and you need to type the ‘numerator’ and ‘denumerator’ vectors into this command as shown above.

-The case when degree of numerator polynomial is bigger than denumerator polynomial;
+The case when degree of numerator polynomial is bigger than denominator polynomial;

-In this case, the degree of ‘numerator’ is bigger than ‘denumerator’ as shown by red box above in Matlab.
+In this case, the degree of ‘numerator’ is bigger than ‘denumerator’ as shown above in Matlab®.
 The result will be in the form of in this case;

 (integer1)x^2 + integer2)x + integer3 + residual1/(x-root1) + residual2/(x-root2) + residual3/(x-root3)…

-The difference is the integers represents the section of integer divisions because of degree gap between ‘numerator’ and ‘denumerator’.
-To see these integers, you need to add, another result variable, for example like above as shown by red arrow.
+The difference is the integers represent the section of integer divisions because of the degree gap between ‘numerator’ and ‘denumerator’.
+To see these integers, you need to add, another result variable, for example like above.

-All the integers are shown at that result, that you can see the integer division section of all result.
-Residual and root section is same with case 1.
+All the integers are shown at that result, that you can see the integer division section of all results.
+The residual and root section is the same as case 1.

-The use of ‘residue()’ command is very easy and helpful in Matlab.
-Do not forget to leave your comments and questions about ‘residual()’ command in Matlab below.
+The use of the ‘residue()’ command is very easy and helpful in Matlab®.
+Do not forget to leave your comments and questions about the ‘residual()’ command in Matlab® below.
 Your feedback is very important for us.